CleverRaven/Cataclysm-DDA/doc/SOUNDPACKS.md

 The volume key may range from 0-100.

 Cataclysm has its own set of user-controllable volumes that will additionally affect the sound.
 These range from 0-128, and the default is 100.
-This means that at default volume, any sound that Cataclysm plays will default to playing at about 78% of the maximum; if you are working on sounds in an external audio editor, expect Cataclysm at default volume settings to play that sound file back more-quietly than your editor does.
+This means that at default volume, any sound that Cataclysm plays will default to playing at about 78% of the maximum; if you are working on sounds in an external audio editor, expect Cataclysm at default volume settings to play that sound file back quieter than your editor does.

 ### Preloading SFX